By: Karen S. Hanson

 Earning a college degree, either before or after you start working as a police officer, could help to advance your career and increase your earning potential

-Higher ranks, such as lieutenant, captain, and commander, almost always require a minimum of a bachelor’s degree, but those roles typically earn more than an entry-level officer.
+Higher ranks, such as lieutenant, captain and commander, almost always require a minimum of a bachelor’s degree, but those roles typically earn more than an entry-level officer.
 Some high-ranking officers even have master’s degrees or doctorates.

 A college degree can help you land a job in law enforcement, and might even be required to earn certain promotions.
 In addition, some police organizations offer extra pay to officers with a degree.
 This can be a flat rate or a percentage-based increase.